datderek/battleship/README.md

 # Battleships

 A single player recreation of the classic Battleship game!
+[Live Demo](https://datderek.github.io/battleship/)

 ## Goal:
 The purpose of this project was to practice the Test Driven Development paradigm in order to develop code that is well-structured, maintainable, and testable by design (obviously)